-The terminology in market seems to shift from how many vertical lines there are (e.g., 720 or 1080) to the approximate horizontal resolution (e.g., 4K and 8K).
+The terminology in the market seems to have shifted from how many vertical lines there are (e.g., 720 or 1080) to the approximate horizontal resolution (e.g., 4K and 8K).
 Note that for digital cinema, 4K and 8K are actually over 4000 and 8000 pixels respectively.

 The Other Wiki